Mobilize Green Hydrogen for Aviation and Trucking

 What is our assessment?

 Based on our analysis, feed additives are a promising technology that could yield globally meaningful reductions in methane emissions.
 A few, including 3-NOP, are just on the threshold of commercial adoption and may be widely used by confined ruminant producers in the coming years.
 The current use of feed additives is low, and the effectiveness of most feed additive compounds is not well-documented.
 Consequently, wide-scale adoption is largely confined to confined livestock in high-income countries.
-Based on our assessment, Use Feed Additives is “Worth Watching."
+Based on our assessment, we will “Keep Watching” this potential solution.

 Plausible Could it work?
 Yes